owlracle/webserver/README.md

 # Owlracle Web

 This is the webserver and frontend code for [Owlracle](https://owlracle.info) website.
+If you want to check the gas price oracle repo, check [here](https://github.com/werlang/owlracle).

 ## Motivation